Dr. Thomas Graboys was part of a dream team of well-lauded cardiologist who was diagnosed with Parkinson’s Disease and had to give up his practice.

 This is a recycled post.
 We had ceviche last weekend and it reminded me so much of warm weather and great food I had to re-post.
 Apologies to loyal CA readers…

-Having discovered a marvelous ceviche shop I began to wonder how hard it could be to make this flavorful cool answer to dinner or lunch on a hot day.
+Having discovered a marvelous Ceviche Shop in Kona (now closed sadly) I began to wonder how hard it could be to make this flavorful cool answer to dinner or lunch on a hot day.
 I discussed it with a friend who’d gone to the same shop and then replicated the flavors at home.
 The tastes were so vivid but with the high price and small portions to make one crave a home created variety for a fraction the price.

 This recipe seemed to most closely duplicate the fresh flavors I was served, it’s simple to make and super good if you use fresh ingredients.
 I used mahi-mahi and served it with some organic corn chips and it was the perfect meal to eat on the deck on a summer evening with a friend.